Understanding Separation Anxiety

 Separation anxiety is rooted in attachment and the need for safety.
 It reflects a child’s difficulty tolerating separation, uncertainty, or perceived threat when away from a trusted caregiver.

-• excessive worry about harm coming to caregivers
+• Excessive worry about harm coming to care givers while apart

-• reluctance to sleep alone or away from home
+• Reluctance to sleep alone or stay at a friend’s house

-• physical complaints such as stomach aches or headaches
+• Physical complaints like stomach aches or headaches around transitions

 Separation Anxiety in Children and Young People

-• heightened worry following illness, transitions, or stressful events
+• Heightened worry following illness, transitions, or stressful family events

 At Chrysalis Psychology & Wellbeing, we work to understand what is driving the anxiety and support children to feel safer and more confident during separations.